-84. Milwaukee, Preparatory School for Global Leadership
+101. Milwaukee, Preparatory School for Global Leadership

-1916 North 4th Street Milwaukee, WI 53212-3612 Angela Dye 414-264-3382 ejuc8r@aol.com Preparatory School for Global Leadership (PSGL) serves students in grades 6-8.
+Preparatory School for Global Leadership (PSGL) serves students in grades 6-8.
 The school's purpose is to cause a major revolution in the achievement, mindset, and quality of life in Milwaukee's urban community.
-In return, there will be an interchange between Milwaukee's citizens and world institutions that will create a global community of economic and social prosperity.

-The program is multidimensional in that it works not only to educate students but also to build various partnerships to enhance leadership development.
+The school is multidimensional in that it works not only to educate students but also to build various partnerships to enhance leadership development.
 PSGL strategically uses social systems (family, peers, media, etc.) found in the lives of students.